cojoda/monadic/goals.md

 - Optimize for cost, performance, and code quality based on high-level human guidance.

 ## Short Term
-- Refactor the 'Integration Phase' within the `run` method of `improver.py`.
-The objective is to make the code more concise and simplify the conditional logic that handles the cases for zero, one, or multiple successful branches.
+- Refactor `improver.py`.
+The objective is to make the code more concise and simplify logic.
 The refactored code must maintain all original functionality but achieve it with fewer lines of code.